mikrono/tModLoaderWiki_kr_ko/ModPlayer.md

 Allows you to make anything happen when the player takes damage.

-### public virtual bool PreKill(double damage, int hitDirection, bool pvp, ref bool playSound, ref bool genGore, ref string deathText)
+### public virtual bool PreKill(double damage, int hitDirection, bool pvp, ref bool playSound, ref bool genGore, ref PlayerDeathReason damageSource)

 This hook is called whenever the player is about to be killed after reaching 0 health.
 Set the playSound parameter to false to stop the death sound from playing.
 Set the genGore parameter to false to stop the gore and dust from being created.
 (These are useful for creating your own sound or gore.)
 Return false to stop the player from being killed.
 Only return false if you know what you are doing!
 Returns true by default.